-- As of 14 May 2020, the statutory restrictions on border traffic will be lifted in crossborder traffic across the Schengen internal borders by allowing employment or commission-related commuting and other essential traffic. - Persons arriving from abroad to work in Finland must be prepared to prove their workrelated grounds for entry in connection with border checks.
-These restrictions and those decided on earlier concerning external border traffic will remain in force until 14 June. - For the time being, recreational travel abroad is not recommended, and the travel advice issued by the Ministry for Foreign Affairs will be extended accordingly.
+- The statutory restrictions on border traffic were lifted in cross-border traffic across the Schengen internal borders by allowing employment or commission-related commuting and other essential traffic. - Persons arriving from abroad to work in Finland must be prepared to prove their work-related grounds for entry in connection with border checks.
+These restrictions and those decided on earlier concerning external border traffic will remain in force until 14 June. - Entry into Finland as foreign seasonal workers is permitted to citizens of the Schengen area, other EU countries and the United Kingdom under the same conditions as travel for contractual or assignment-based employment. - Seasonal workers who are citizens of third countries (e.g. Ukraine, Belarus, Thailand) are allowed to enter the country if they have the necessary permits for entry into the country and for working, and their employer has filled in the form proving the necessity of their entry into the country. - For the time being, recreational travel abroad is not recommended, and the travel advice issued by the Ministry for Foreign Affairs will be extended accordingly.
 The Ministry of the Interior will draft more specific guidelines on the gradual opening of border traffic. - Ticket sales for maritime passenger traffic will be reopened.
 Tickets may be sold to anyone who has the right of entry.
-The conditions for entry will be verified at the port. - The gradual opening of restaurants will begin on 1 June 2020, provided that this is supported by the effects of lifting the current restrictions and by the subsequent general epidemiological assessment. - Outdoor recreational facilities will be opened as of 14 May, subject to the restrictions on gatherings. - Sports competitions and series can be resumed with special arrangements on 1 June. - The borrowing of books and other material from libraries will be immediately permitted. - Large public events with more than 500 people are prohibited until 31 July 2020 in line with the Government's decision. - Restrictions on gatherings are still necessary.
+The conditions for entry will be verified at the port. - The gradual opening of restaurants will begin on 1 June 2020, provided that this is supported by the effects of lifting the current restrictions and by the subsequent general epidemiological assessment. - Outdoor recreational facilities will be opened as of 14 May, subject to the restrictions on gatherings. - Sports competitions and series can be resumed with special arrangements on 1 June. - The borrowing of books and other material from libraries will be immediately permitted. - Large public events with more than 500 people are prohibited until 31 July 2020 in line with the Government's decision.

+- Restrictions on gatherings are still necessary.
 Based on an epidemiological assessment, it will be possible to ease the restrictions on the number of persons from the current 10 to a maximum of 50 from 1 June until further notice.
-The situation will be reviewed again by the end of June. - The 50-person limit applies not only to public gatherings (the recommendation-based guideline) but also to events organised by private and third-sector operators, to cultural, recreational, exercise and sports events and to religious events.
+The situation will be reviewed again by the end of June. - The 50-person limit applies not only to public gatherings (the recommendation-based guideline) but also to events organized by private and third-sector operators, to cultural, recreational, exercise and sports events and to religious events.